 This easy Challah French Toast is one of my family’s all-time favorite breakfast ideas!
 Homemade challah bread is dipped in a sweet custard, then cooked into the best French toast of your life.

-Make the sourdough challah as described.
-After braiding it, place it in a greased 9×5 loaf pan and bake at 350F for 30-35 minutes until golden and baked through.
+Make the challah.
+Follow the recipes above.
+After braiding the dough, place it in a greased 9×5 loaf pan and bake at 350F for 30-35 minutes until golden and baked through.

 Allow to cool for 10 minutes after baking.
 Then remove from the pan and allow to finish cooling.
 Once the bread has reached room temperature, cut it into thick slices and lay them out on a cooling rack to dry overnight.

 If using storebought bread.
 If you are using storebought bread, simply set the slices out to dry overnight.
 Or, use stale bread.

 Prep your tools.
 Position a drying rack over a cookie sheet lined with parchment paper.
 Preheat your oven to 180F and place a separate oven-safe drying rack over a cookie sheet lined with parchment paper in the oven.
 (So you will need two sets of drying racks set over lined baking sheets.)

 Make the custard.
 Mix custard ingredients thoroughly in a medium bowl and pour into a 9×9 baking dish.

 Add the bread.
 Soak dried bread slices in custard 2 slices at a time, for about 2 minutes per side.
 Set the soaked bread on the drying rack to sit.
 Sprinkle each slice with a pinch or two of cinnamon to taste.